rvedotrc/cfn-delete-stack-helper/README.md

 If confirmed, then it continues:

- * requests deletion of the stack (well actually no it doesn't yet)
+ * requests deletion of the stack
  * tails the stack events, until the stack reaches a steady state.

 Future development
 ------------------

- * definitely: actually request deletion of the stack
  * probably: deletion failure prediction (for certain kinds of resources only; for example, non-empty S3 buckets)
  * maybe: advising on resources which, if deleted and manually re-created, won't get the same ID (maybe)
  * maybe: machine-readable output